AeroSpec, Inc. Uses Adept Document Management & Workflow For Lean ManufacturingCase Study

 Determined to find the best system, Erich Becker, AeroSpec’s IT director, went to Synergis Software’s headquarters for a five day Administrator Training class on Adept.
 When he returned to the office, he set up a pilot, and within weeks decided Adept was the right product to meet their needs.

 There were a number of factors that contributed to their decision to implement Adept and replace the system they first piloted.
 First, Adept doesn’t encrypt documents or change file names.
-In fact, the IT staff can locate documents right on the file server, making it easier to find the files directly, and to back them up.
+In fact, the IT staff can locate documents right on the file server, making it easier to find the documents directly, and to back them up.
 Another reason they chose Adept was because its intuitive user interface reduced the amount of learning time users require, so with Adept they became more productive faster.

 Additionally, Adept’s built-in visualization tool offers a number of mission-critical advantages that allows AeroSpec staff to access documents and collaborate.